 It is notable that the G3X has a hotshoe, while the SX610 does not.
 This socket makes it possible to easily attach optional accessories, such as an external flash gun.

 The G3X is a recent model that features in the current product line-up of Canon.
-In contrast, the SX610 has been discontinued (but it can be found pre-owned on eBay).
+In contrast, the SX610 has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the SX610 was succeeded by the Canon SX620.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon website.

 So what conclusions can be drawn?
 Is the Canon G3 X better than the Canon SX610 or vice versa?
 A synthesis of the relative strong points of each of the models is listed below.

 Reasons to prefer the Canon PowerShot G3 X:

 - Better moiré control: Has an anti-alias filter to avoid artificial patterns to appear in images.

 - Better image quality: Features bigger pixels on a larger sensor for higher quality imaging.

 - Richer colors: The pixel size advantage translates into images with better, more accurate colors.